Blog/AI & Technology

 Unlike binary yes/no detection, the AI assigns a quality score to each pattern.
 A textbook hammer with a wick three times the body length scores higher than a marginal hammer with a wick only slightly longer.
 This nuance is what separates AI from simple rule-based detection.

-Candlestick Patterns AI Can Detect
+Which Candlestick Patterns Can AI Detect?

 Modern AI vision models can detect the full range of candlestick patterns that traders rely on.
 Here is a breakdown by category: